codmpm/node-red-contrib-simplejs/README.md

 The functions are documented here: http://www.w3schools.com/jsref/jsref_obj_global.asp

-_String()_ uses `toString()` if present on `msg.payload`.
+_String()_ uses `toString()` if present on `msg.property`.

 Usage
 -
 Simply drag the node to your flow and select a desired function in the dropdown.
 If you want, define a name.
-Otherwise a function acronym is shown as name of the node.
+Otherwise the function name with the desired property is shown.

-The node currently only works on `msg.payload`!
+The node only works on the `msg`-object!

 Keep in mind, that if a function can not return anything or the function evaluates to false, the node will return `null` and your